 Striped | Popular in at least one state

-What piques our interest?
-Well, we frequently Google species of hawks, owls, and other raptors.
+The colorful areas of the egg spotlight the birds that pique our interest.
+For instance, we frequently Google species of hawks, owls and other raptors.
 We also can’t get enough of the woodpeckers.
-These birds have abilities and behaviors that captivate us.
+It figures that we, collectively, are curious about these birds given their fascinating abilities and behaviors.

 Grouping birds, either by shape or family, is both an art and a science.
-Whether a species belongs more to one group than another can be a matter of debate.
+Whether a species belongs with one group versus another can be a matter of debate.

-We also search for species of game birds and ducks, particularly the hunting breeds like the Northern Pintail and the Wood Duck.
+We also often search for species of game birds and ducks, particularly the hunting breeds like the Northern Pintail and the Wood Duck.
 We love Northern Cardinals and Blue Jays, with their eye-catching shades of reds and blues.
-And the elegant silhouettes of Great Egrets and Great Blue Herons.
+And we gravitate to the elegant silhouettes of Great Egrets and Great Blue Herons.

-On the other hand, we don’t tend to search for species of gulls, terns, and seabirds.
-Perhaps this is because more than half of the US population doesn’t live near a shore.
+On the other hand, it seems we don’t tend to search for species of gulls, terns and seabirds.
+Perhaps this is because more than half of the U.S. population doesn’t live near a shore.

-Furthermore, seabirds can be tricky to distinguish, so we are less likely to search for their species name and instead fall back on general labels like seagull.
-The same case could be made for the myriad of smallish brownish birds like sparrows, warblers, and chickadees.
+Furthermore, seabirds can be tricky to distinguish, so we are less likely to search for their species names and instead fall back on general labels like seagull.
+The same case could be made for the myriad of little brown birds like sparrows, warblers and chickadees.

 Part Three